Y0Coss/docs-fork/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/VSPC_first_steps/guide.en-gb.md

 2. Log in using the administrative credentials assigned to your Hosted Private Cloud infrastructure.
    - If credentials are missing, contact OVHcloud support or your account manager.

-3.Key elements of the dashboard include:
+3. Key elements of the dashboard include:

 - **Active alarms**: Displays and allows customization of alarms to monitor key operations.
 - **Protected workloads**: Shows the total number of workloads safeguarded in your backup and cloud infrastructures.